carlobuccisano/My-Website/content/_index.md

 I'm currently a representantive of PhD students both at the Orsay department and in the [EDMH Doctoral School of Mathematics Hadamard](https://www.universite-paris-saclay.fr/ecoles-doctorales/ecole-doctorale-de-mathematiques-hadamard-edmh).

-You can join me and the other representatives at : `representants-doctorantsATfondation-hadamard.fr`.
+You can join me and the other representatives at : [`edmh-representants-doctorants AT fondation-hadamard.fr`](mailto:edmh-representants-doctorants@fondation-hadamard.fr).

 ## Contact

-E-mail : `name.surnameATuniversite-paris-saclay.fr`.
+E-mail : `name.surname AT universite-paris-saclay.fr`.

 Adress:
 > **Office 3R15**